Dwellville

 To dwell means to live or to think.
 And specifically with this project, to stay with our recollections.

-The series of 3D posters explains the transition from floor plan to the dwellings.
+The series of 3D posters illustrates the transition from floor plan to the dwellings.

 This book is a documentation for the Dwellville project.
 The book is structured in an architect's view to echo the concept of space as a symbolic presentation of memories.
 It employs multi-tiered typography, architectural graphics, and emotional 3D forms to elaborate the process of thinking, making, and displaying the project.